hyperspy/hyperspy/doc/user_guide/mva.rst

 -----------------------------------

 In a similar manner to the online, robust ORPCA methods that complement PCA above, HyperSpy includes an online robust NMF method.
-This is based on the OPGD algorithm of :ref:`[Zhao2016] <Zhao2016>`.
+This is based on the OPGD (Online Proximal Gradient Descent) algorithm of :ref:`[Zhao2016] <Zhao2016>`.

 Note that this requires "output_dimension" to be specified.

 As with ORPCA described above, this is useful for corrupted datasets and for scenarios where the subspace, i.e. the underlying low-rank component, is changing over time.